 Solidaire is not a foundation and we do not have a traditional application or grantmaking process.
 Solidaire is a community of individual donors learning about how to best use our financial resources to support social movements that are fighting for deep systemic change.
 We believe an abundant ecosystem of movement building organizations are required to address the injustices we all face.
-We do some giving together but for the majority of our members’ philanthropy we encourage long term donor relationships directly with movement groups rather than through Solidaire regranting vehicles.
-We created this fact sheet to help grantseekers navigate the processes through which we move money out to movements.
+We do some giving together, but for the majority of our members’ philanthropy we encourage long-term donor relationships directly with movement groups rather than through Solidaire regranting vehicles.
+We created this fact sheet to help grant-seekers navigate the processes through which we move money to movements.

-We know that social movements need quick, flexible dollars and our Rapid Response funding allows us to get grants out the door quickly so that they can react to changing conditions.
-From the beginning, our community has stood ready to act in support of unanticipated moments of crisis, uprising and mobilization.
-We believe it is movement moments like these that can shift the popular imagination, mobilize new and unexpected communities, and make crises that have always existed impossible to ignore.
-Through our Rapid Response giving, Solidaire members remain vigilantly prepared to take risks in real time, and give directly to frontline organizers in the heat of movement moments.
-These resources provide the ability to try and fail fast, to experiment, and to act in moments of crises.
+From the beginning of Solidaire, our community has stood ready to act in support of unanticipated moments of crisis, uprising and mobilization.
+We believe movement moments like these can shift the popular imagination, mobilize new and unexpected communities, and make crises that have always existed impossible to ignore.
+Through our Rapid Response giving, Solidaire members remain vigilantly prepared to take risks in real time, trusting leaders to tell us what they need, and giving directly to frontline organizations in the heat of movement moments.
+Our goal is to ensure lack of financial resources is not a barrier to action.

 If you would like to inquire about submitting a Rapid Response opportunity please: